fpgaprince/rtd/docs/source/advance.rst

 unlike ASIC where you have a physical designer responsible for placement and route..
 FPGA is all in one with their vendor tool. you generally let the tool perform the pnr. and use directives to focus on performance, area, speed, power.
+For higher performance development/design you will most likely have to set up placement.